Drawsocket API

 There are three levels of inheritance with SVG CSS styling:

-3. inline styling, a set of CSS rules included as part of an element’s style attribute.
-In drawsocket we set these values via the /style sub-bundle.
+<style>element in the HTML page (settable via the “css” key detailed below). - inline styling, a set of CSS rules included as part of an element’s

 Each is overridden by the next: stylesheets override presentation attributes, and inline styles override all the others.